-We have the SBCG that represents the community in the area but we do not live on the current landmark of South Beach.
-SBCG are also no longer actively engaged in any projects in the South Beach landmark or South Beach Recreation Reserve area of South Fremantle.
-All of our projects now relate to the South Beach Estate, Shoreline Estate and adjacent beaches.
+SBCG represented the community in South Beach Estate and Shoreline but we do not live on the current landmark of South Beach (the beach).
+We are no longer actively engaged in any projects in the South Beach landmark area in the City of Fremantle.
+All of our projects now relate only to our own area in the City of Cockburn and the adjacent beaches.
+Hence our decision to change the name of our association to Catherine Point Community Group to better reflect the current and future focus of our group within City of Cockburn.